 Above: Fringed cashmere throws and a copper bucket; image via Saison.

 Above: Wooly throws are provided for banquette diners.

 Above: Live-edge walnut tables ("polished by hand to be smooth to the touch," say the owners) and comfortable Danish modern-inspired seating.

 Above: The menus are handwritten, an intimate touch.
 Photo by Allie Pape via SF Eater.

-Above: A view of the reception desk (it's on wheels so it can be moved if necessary).
+Above: A view of the reception desk (it's on wheels so it can be moved as needed).

-Above: The kitchen, which was designed by Tim Harrison of Mill Valley-baed Harrison & Koellner (a firm whose portfolio includes work for the French Laundry and Per Se in NYC) opens directly onto the dining area: "There are no boundaries," say the owners.
+Above: The kitchen, which was designed by Tim Harrison of Mill Valley-based Harrison & Koellner (a firm whose portfolio includes work for the French Laundry and Per Se in NYC), opens directly onto the dining area: "There are no boundaries," say the owners.

 Above: The owners imported a custom Molteni stove from Italy (it's the only one in SF) and a wood-fired Miwe baking oven from Germany.
 "Our mission is to blend the art of ancient fire cooking with modern techniques," according to Skenes.